-Counseling services are provided by professional licensed counselors and are available to all Thomas More College students at no cost.
-Counselors can assist students in dealing with personal issues such as anxiety, depression, loneliness, family or roommate conflict, sexuality, grief or eating disorders.
-Counselors can also help students who struggle academically due to time management issues, stress management issues, and poor study skills.
+Counseling services are provided by a professional licensed counselor and available to all Thomas More College students at no cost.
+The counselor can assist students in dealing with personal issues such as anxiety, depression, loneliness, family or roommate conflict, sexuality, grief or eating disorders.
+The counselor can also help students who struggle academically due to time management issues, stress management issues, and poor study skills.
 Prevention and education are also a part of the counseling services provided.
-The Counseling Center is located in the lower level of the Student Center.
+The Wellness Counselor is located in the Administrative Building on the second floor.
 All counseling sessions are confidential.
-To see a counselor, please call 859-344-3445.
+To see a counselor, please call 859-344-3544.